dadolens/Website-Updater-Bot/README.md

 # Website Updater Bot

 A telegram bot that notifies when a web page (or a piece of it) change.
-It uses <a href="https://phantomjs.org/">PhantomJS</a>
-to render web pages and search for differences from the last time it was checked.
+It uses Selenium Web Driver support browser navigation and enable checks depending on js renders.
 <br>